Enumeration of plane unicuspidal curves of any genus via tropical geometry: Appendix

+The equality of the coefficients of $(x-a)^{m/2}$ in the above two formulas yields either relation (\ref{especial}) for $\lambda\ne\pm1$, or the relation $r\equiv p\equiv0\mod2$ for $\lambda=-1$, the latter condition being equivalent to (\ref{en-ex}).
+Since both the conditions (\ref{especial}) and (\ref{en-ex}) are excluded, we get that the two considered local branches of $C_1$ intersect with multiplicity $m/2$.

+As we noticed in the proof of Lemma A1, the refinement of the tropical limit at the intersection point $C_1\cap C_2$ yields the triangle $T_0$ (see Figure \ref{fig-cfd}(e)).
+The curves $C_1,C_2$ impose the three preassigned intersection points of the limit curve $C_0$ of the refinement with the toric divisors $\Tor(e_1),\Tor(e_2)$, where $e_1=[(0,0),(2,m)]$, $e_2=[(2,m),(3,0)]$: \begin{itemize}\item one point on the toric divisor $\Tor(e_2)$, \item two distinct points on the toric divisor $\Tor(e_1)$. \end{itemize} The limit curve $C_0$ must be of arithmetic genus zero and it intersects the toric divisors wih multiplicity $1$ at each of the above three preassigned points.
+Furthermore, it must have a singular local branch (outside the toric divisors $\Tor(e_1),\Tor(e_2)$).

 Getting rid of the monomial $x^2y^{m-1}$ by an extra coordinate change (cf. Section \ref{sec-cfb}), we exclude the segment $[(2,0),(2,m)]$ as an element of a possible subdivision of $T$.
-Since the induced convex piecewise linear function is linear along the edge $e_1$, its midpoint cannot be a vertex of a subdivision of $T$.
-It follows that no any subdivision of $T$ into proper subpolygons is possible, when requiring limit curves with a cusp.
-Thus, $T$ is an entire piece of a subdivision, and the available limit curves $C_T\in\Tor(T)$ are described in the following lemma.
+Since the induced convex piecewise linear function is linear along the edge $e_1$, its midpoint cannot be a vertex of a subdivision of $T_0$.
+It follows that no any subdivision of $T_0$ into proper subpolygons is possible, when requiring limit curves with a cusp.
+Thus, $T_0$ is an entire piece of a subdivision.
+The corresponding limit curves $C_0\subset\Tor(T_0)$ are rational and admit a parametrization in the form where $S(t)$ is a monic cubic polynomial.
+Since $x'(t)=0$ implies $t=\frac{1}{2}$, the singular branch of $C_0$ is unique, and by a shift $y\mapsto y+b$ we can place its center to the line $y=0$.
+This means $y(\frac{1}{2})=y'(\frac{1}{2})=0$, or, equivalently $S(t)=(t-\gamma)(t-\frac{1}{2})^2$.
+In a neighborhood of $\frac{1}{2}$, we have